Musare/Musare/.wiki/Configuration.md

 | `experimental.soundcloud` | Experimental SoundCloud integration. |
 | `experimental.spotify` | Experimental Spotify integration. |

-## Docker-compose override
+## Docker compose override

-You may want to override the docker-compose files in some specific cases.
+You may want to override the docker compose files in some specific cases.
-For this, you can create a `docker-compose.override.yml` file.
+For this, you can create a `compose.override.yml` file.

 For example, to expose the frontend port: